eliorion/eliorion/README.md

-# 👋 Hi, I’m Neutre
+# 👋 Hi, I Eliorion

 I’m a software engineer moving with intention toward DevOps, Cloud Engineering, and DevSecOps.
 My background in embedded systems taught me precision, reliability, and a strong understanding of how complex architectures behave under constraints.
 Over time, this foundation naturally led me toward infrastructure, automation, and the design of secure, maintainable, and scalable environments.